+- · carry out research

 - · develop their own ideas

-- · research relevant processes and practices of theatre making to inform their own practice

-- · apply what they have learnt from live theatre to their own work in practice

-- · collaborate with other theatre makers
+- collaborate with other theatre makers

-- · explore devising and rehearsal methods
+- explore devising, interpreting and rehearsal methods

-- refine and amend work in progress.
+- · refine and amend work in progress

+- analyse and evaluate their contribution to the success of performance.

-Students must also study for this component the work and methodology of one influential theatre practitioner chosen from the list of Prescribed practitioners (page 20).
+Students must also study for this component the work and methodology of one influential theatre practitioner chosen from the list of Prescribed practitioners (page 18).